KCWI observations of the extended nebulae in Mrk 273: Results

 Another test relevant for shock ionization is the energy budget of the observed emission.
 The self-consistent model of radiative shocks with precursor preionization presented in \citet{dop17} shows that radiative shocks with $v_\mathrm{s} \gtrsim 110 \kmps $ and a preshock density of $100 ~\mathrm{cm}^{-3}$ can produce emission with \hbeta ~surface brightness of $\sim 7 \times 10^{-15} ~\mathrm{erg~cm^{-2}~s^{-1}~arcsec^{-2}}$.
 In Mrk 273, the peak extinction-corrected \hbeta ~surface brightness in the nuclear region, NE nebula and SW nebula are $\sim 10$, $0.15$ and $0.1 \times 10^{-15} ~\mathrm{erg~cm^{-2}~s^{-1}~arcsec^{-2}}$, respectively.
 The observed surface brightness is broadly in agreement with the theoretical predictions, indicating that shocks are an energetically feasible ionization mechanism for the gas in the nuclear region, NE nebula, and SW nebula.

 The surface brightness profile of the NE nebula also provides information on its excitation mechanism.
 For AGN photoionization, a surface brightness profile declining with distance from the nucleus would be expected, as the ionization photons from the AGN decline as $r^{-2}$.
 On the other hand, shock emission is produced in-situ, and can produce strong emission at the location of the shock, independent of its distance from the nucleus.
 The observed surface brightness of the NE nebula is not strongly dependent on the distance from the nucleus, with various clumps with similar peak brightness along the NE direction.
+In Figure \ref{fig:oiii_vs_r} we plot the extinction-corrected [OIII] flux in each spaxel versus the distance from the nucleus.
+While the flux of the spaxels in the nuclear region follows approximately an inverse square trend, the flux of the spaxels in the NE nebula is relatively flat with respect to distance.

 Our results indicate that shock and precursor ionization is contributing to the emission in the nuclear region and the NE nebula.
 The reversed relation between the measured velocity dispersion of spaxels and the shock velocity implied by the model predictions suggests that a combination of ionization mechanisms may be present.
 As starburst models fail to produce the high line ratios observed, the most likely scenario is the co-existence of shock and AGN ionization in the nuclear region and NE nebula.
 The larger deviation from the AGN photoionization model predictions of the fast spaxels in the nuclear region suggests a relatively low contribution from AGN photoionization, and a higher contribution from shocks, which is expected from the higher measured velocity dispersion in these spaxels.
 The slow spaxels in the nuclear region and the spaxels in the NE nebula have a smaller deviation from the AGN model predictions, suggesting a relatively higher AGN contribution and lower shock contribution than the fast spaxels.
+This higher AGN contribution in slow spaxels skews the line ratios towards the AGN model predictions, which coincide with the fast shock model grids, leading to the reversed relation between the measured velocity dispersion of spaxels and the shock velocity.
 Our current observations cannot conclusively determine the contribution of AGN photoionization and shock ionization in the SW region.